 Eat the Right Type of Food

 Even if you have enough drinkable water to eat, you should maximize it by eating food that won’t need a lot of water.
-Your body needs more water to digest proteins, so you should first start eating your sugary and starchy carbohydrates.
+Your body needs more water to digest proteins, so you should eat sugary and starchy carbohydrates.

-If you can’t eat carbohydrates alone, make them a major part of your diet.
-Proteins and dried food need more water to digest, so you should avoid them.
-You could eat this sort of food while it’s raining and there’s a lot of drinking water available, but they’re not the best choice when rationing resources.
+If you can’t eat carbohydrates alone, make them a significant part of your diet.
+Proteins and dried food need more water to digest, so avoid them.
+You could eat this food while it’s raining and there’s a lot of drinking water available, but they’re not the best choice when rationing resources.

 Drink Water Slowly